Love & Harvest

 Easy Pesto Gnocchi Recipe

 What might sound like a labor-intensive dinner is, in fact, a 30-minute miracle.
-Gnocchi dough is made with just a few simple ingredients—cooked potatoes, flour, egg—and requires nothing more than your hands to shape into perfect pillowy bites.
+Gnocchi dough is made with just a few simple ingredients — cooked potatoes, flour, egg — and requires nothing more than your hands to shape into perfect pillowy bites.
 The pesto is a quick blend of fresh herbs, nuts, and olive oil, ready in minutes.

 Even better?
 You can make both the gnocchi and the pesto ahead of time.
-Pack them up and take them on a picnic, or bring them to a family gathering—you’ll wow your guests with the taste and simplicity.
+Pack them up and take them on a picnic, or bring them to a family gathering — you’ll wow your guests with the taste and simplicity.

 Delicious and Healthy

 Homemade gnocchi is naturally light, free from preservatives, and gives you total control over the ingredients.
 And the pesto?
 Loaded with fresh greens, healthy fats, and nutrients.
-No heavy creams or hidden fillers—just clean, wholesome flavor.
+No heavy creams or hidden fillers — just clean, wholesome flavor.

 For families trying to eat healthier without giving up comfort foods, this dish is gold.
-You can swap in spinach or kale for part of the basil, or use walnuts or sunflower seeds instead of pine nuts—making it allergy-friendly and affordable.
+You can swap in spinach or kale for part of the basil, or use walnuts or sunflower seeds instead of pine nuts — making it allergy-friendly and affordable.
+A wholesome, speedy, and rewarding recipe your family will love.

 Why We Love This Recipe

-There’s something magical about cooking from scratch—especially when it takes place on a floured countertop, with your hands in the dough, your kids watching, and a warm kitchen filled with fresh basil and garlic aromas.
-This homemade pesto gnocchi recipe isn’t just a meal—it’s a moment.
+There’s something magical about cooking from scratch — especially when it takes place on a floured countertop, with your hands in the dough, your kids watching, and a warm kitchen filled with fresh basil and garlic aromas.
+This homemade pesto gnocchi recipe isn’t just a meal — it’s a moment.

 Russet Potatoes